-Agency / Permit / Expiration Special Conditions Report Due Date · D. Description of all marine mammal observations in the 24 hours preceding the incident; E. Species identification or description of the animal(s) involved; F. Fate of the animal(s); and G. Photographs or video footage of the animal(s).
-Activities shall not resume until NMFs is able to review the circumstances of the probibited take.
-NMFs will work with SCWA to determine what measures are necessary to minimize the likelihood of further prohibited take and ensure MMFA compliance.
-SCWA may not resume their activities until notified by NMFS. ii.
+Agency / Permit / Expiration Special Conditions Report Due Date Expiration D. Description of all marine mammal observations in the 24 hours preceding the incident; E. Species identification or description of the animal(s) involved; F. Fate of the animal(s); and G. Photographs or video footage of the animal(s).
+Activities shall not resume until NMFS is able to review the circumstances of the prohibited take.
+NMFS will work with SCWA to determine what manual can encourage to minimate the likelihood of further prohibited and extractions are accessed by an intimate the likelihood of further prohibited and extractions are activities until notified by NMFS. ii.
 In the event that SCWA discovers an injured or dead marine mammal and determines that the cause of the injury or death is unknown and the death is relatively recent (e.g., in less than a moderate state of decomposition), SCWA shall immediately report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS.
-The report must include the same information identified in 6(c)(i) of this LOA.
+The report must include the same information identified in 6(0)(i) of this LoA.
 Activities may continue while NMFS reviews the circumstances of the incident.
-NMFS will work with SCWA to determine whether additional militagation incasures or modifications to the activities are appropriate. iii.
-In the event that SCWA discovers an injured or dead marine mammal and determines that the injury or death is not associated with or related to the specified activities (e.g., previously wounded animal, carcass with moderate to advanced decomposition, or securepor dumage), SCWA shall report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinator, NMFS, within 24 hours of the discovery, SCWA shall provide photographs or video footage or other documentation of the stranded inminal signifien to NMFS. iv.
-Pursuant to sections 6(c)(ii-iii), SCWA may use discretion in determining what injuries (i.e., nature and severity) are appropriate for reporting.
-At minimum, SCWA must report the incident to the simplement considered to be serious (i.e., - what injuries (i.e., nature and severity) are appropriate for reporting.
-At minimum, SCWA must report those injuries considered to be serious (i.e., will likely result in death) or that are likely caused by human interaction (e.g., entanglement, gunshot).
-Also pursuant to sections 6(e)(ii-iii), SCWA may use discretion in determining the appropriate vantage point for obtaining photographs of injured/dead marine mammals.
-S C-37
+NMFS will work with SCWA to determine whether additional militation measures or modifications to the activities are appropriate. iii.
+In the event that SCWA discovers an injured or dead marine mammal and determining that the injury or death is not associated with or related to the specified activities (e.g., previously wounded animal, carcess with a shall report the incident to the Office of Protected Resources, NMFS, and the West Coast Regional Stranding Coordinators, NMFS, with not a second to the discovery, SCWA shall provide photographs or video footage or other documentation of the stranded animal sighting to NMFS. iv.
+Pursuant to sections \$6(0)(ii-iii), SCWA may use discretion in determining what injuries (i.e., nature and seventy) are appropriate for reporting.
+At minimum, SCWA mass report those injuries considered to be serious (i.e., manual proposition in determining that a proposition of the stranded an Date C-37